Lukipxv/facebrute/README.md

+<h1> Update 2019-March-30</h1>
+It's no more effective as it is based on tor proxies.
+Tor proxies are used all over the world for different purposes.
+I used here for bruteforcing fb, But now tor proxies heavily loaded and so are often blocked by FB.
+Thanks for your love...
 <h1> Facebrute</h1>
 <p>Facebrute is an advance facebook bruteforce script made in python language.
 Just provide username & wordlist and this script is going to try all passwords with returning responses as well.
 It uses python-requests with tor stem controller that changes its Public IP on every attempt as facebook block IP that try 20 attempts at once. <b>Make sure to use <a href="https://github.com/graysuit/wGen">Wgen</a> for effective wordlist generation.</b></p>
 <h2> Features</h2>